lorcalhost/BTB-manager-telegram/README.md

 # If the bot is running on a server you may want to keep it running even after ssh connection is closed by using nohup
 $ nohup python3 -m btb_manager_telegram &

+# If you are using a virtual environment for the binance trade bot you can specify the python binary path
+$ python3 -m btb_manager_telegram --python-path=/home/pi/binance-trade-bot/venv/bin/python
 ```

 Make sure [Binance Trade Bot]'s `apprise.yml` file is correctly setup before running.